I tell you what, this World Cup malarky is making me miss growing up in the 90s. It’s giving me ALL of the nostalgic feels at the moment.

 I’ve also been thinking about how amazing it would be to live back then as the FULLY FLEDGED adult I am now.

-If you feel like going down memory lane with me, read on for 25 more specific things I miss about growing up in the 90s.
+If you feel like going down memory lane with me, read on for 25 more specific things that I miss about growing up in the 90s.

 1. Going on frequent trips to the library and having your card stamped as you swapped your books.